ngencokamin/z13-led-gui/README.md

 - Controls keyboard and lightbar lighting
 - Preset support and live preview
 - Symbolic tray icon (adapts automatically to light/dark themes)
-- Works on Wayland and X11
+- Works on Wayland and X11 (in theory, X11 untested)
 - No root privileges required for the GUI
 - Compatible with immutable systems (Bazzite / Silverblue)